A lot of us must have heard of voice assistants like Alexa, Siri, Google Assistant, and Cortana (and probably heard from them too).

 Aimybox itself proclaims its extendable architecture as its most important feature which sets its completely free for any speech to text and text to speech transition.

-Aimybox also proclaims itself to have the capabilities which can overcome the usual restrictions which are observed with other voice assistants.
+Aimybox also proclaims itself to have the capabilities to overcome the usual restrictions observed with other voice assistants.

 Pricing: This voice assistant is available under Apache 2.0.